I-5-4-74.Implementation of the Hicks Acquiescence Ruling (Sixth Circuit)

 • Conduct supplemental proceedings consistent with AR 19-1(6), including holding a hearing;

-• Consider all evidence that is new, material, and related to the period at issue including evidence the beneficiary or recipient obtained from the Receivers previously associated with his or her file in the office of his or her former representative, Eric C. Conn.
+• Consider all evidence that is new, material, and related to the period at issue, including evidence the beneficiary or recipient obtained from the Receivers previously associated with their file in the office of their former representative, Eric C. Conn.

 NOTE: